-- Employees who report allegations of serious wrongdoing or gross mismanagement must provide sufficient information for the OIG to commence an inquiry.
-This is particularly important when the employee wishes to remain confidential.
+- Complainants who report allegations of serious wrongdoing or gross mismanagement must provide sufficient information for the OIG to commence an inquiry.
+This is particularly important when the complainant wishes to remain confidential.

-- Protection of a disclosing-employee's identity is not absolute, but will always be maintained to the fullest extent possible.
+- Protection of a disclosing-party's identity is not absolute, but will always be maintained to the fullest extent possible.

-- Employees must be candid and truthful with investigators or others to whom they disclose alleged wrongdoing or mismanagement.
+- Complainants must be candid and truthful with investigators or others to whom they disclose alleged wrongdoing or mismanagement.

-- An employee's right to protection against reprisal does not extend immunity for the employee's own involvement in wrongdoing or mismanagement.
+- A complainant's right to protection against reprisal does not extend immunity for the complainant's own involvement in wrongdoing or mismanagement, if applicable.